-Investments Assets
+Investments Total

 The Scheme had two investments, those being the investments held in Advalorem, a company incorporated in Gibraltar, and in a 'sub fund' of Swan, a company incorporated in the Isle of Man.
 Of the money invested in Advalorem, £6,600,000 was used to buy land in Scotland which was worth significantly less than the amount paid.
 The land was ultimately sold for £89,000 at the end of 2016, which indicated that the original price paid for the land was grossly overinflated.

-In relation to Swan, Dalriada has been informed by a director of Swan that the funds were not invested in property directly, but rather by making a loan to a third party which then invested in property.
-Dalriada explored avenues to recover these funds, however following the receipt of legal advice, the Trustee took the decision on a cost/benefit analysis that the risks of any potential legal proceedings against Swan outweighed the potential for returns.
-As such, the Trustee does not envisage making any recoveries in respect of the investment in Swan.
+Dairiada has been informed by a director of Swan that the funds were not invested in property directly, but rather by making a loan to a third party which then invested in property.
+Dairiada has requested a copy of the relevant loan documentation.
+However it has not been provided and it remains unclear what realisable value, if any, the investment holds.

-In the absence of evidence to contrary, the only reasonable and prudent approach that Dalriada can take in valuing the remaining investments is to assume that they have no value.
-Where the amount to be recovered or returned can be estimated with reasonable certainty, investments are valued on this basis.
+In the absence of evidence to contrary, the only reasonable and prudent approach that Dalriada can take in valuing the remaining investment is to assume that it has no value.
+Where the amount to be recovered or returned can be estimated with reasonable certainty investments are valued on this basis.